rocjs/roc/docs/Extensions.md

 __The call chain__

-1. *This will be removed soon* The first function in the chain is run when the action is registering itself with Roc.

-2. The second function will normally be invoked for every single action for every single hook.
+1. The first function will normally be invoked for every single action for every single hook.
 In this case it is up to the action to determine if it should process this and in that case return a new function.
 If one has registered the action with `extension` and/or `hook`  it will only be called if these match.

-3. The third function will be called with possible arguments and it might return another function if it should run.
+2. The second function will be called with possible arguments and it might return another function if it should run.

-4. The fourth function will be invoked and in some instances it might be expected that it returns a value, in others not.
+3. The third function will be invoked and in some instances it might be expected that it returns a value, in others not.

 ## Default Hooks